 - Seasonal employees and volunteer emergency workers are treated differently.

 There are many nuances when calculating your AWW.
 Insurance companies notoriously miscalculate benefit rates, resulting in huge underpayments of compensation to the injured worker.
 A small mistake in the calculation of the AWW can have a drastic long-term affect.

 Carefully examine how your employer arrived at the average weekly wage and whether that calculation is.
-If you feel as though your AWW has been miscalculated, please call my office.
+If you feel as though your AWW has been miscalculated, please reach out to our Norristown law office.
 Initial consultations are free.